 The Buried Giant, Kazuo Ishiguro (Contemporary Social Issues or Creative Writing)

 The Samurai's Garden, Gail Tsukiyama (Survival or Creative Writing)

 Ball Four, Jim Bouton (Sports Literature)

 The Breaks of the Game, David Halberstam (Sports Literature)

-Slaughterhouse-Five, Kurt Vonnegut (Stories of Survival / Contemporary Social Issues)
+Slaughterhouse-Five, Kurt Vonnegut (Survival or Contemporary Social Issues)